 While antiperspirant deodorants may provide relief to some living with excessive underarm sweating, for others it may not be enough.
 If that occurs but you are still looking for a non-invasive alternative, a miraDry® treatment is the solution to your sweat problem.

-miraDry is a non-invasive, FDA-approved system for effectively treating underarm sweat, including underarm hyperhidrosis.
+miraDry is a non-surgical, FDA-cleared procedure for effectively treating underarm sweat, including underarm hyperhidrosis.
 This clinically proven treatment utilizes the power of electromagnetic energy to eliminate the glands that cause sweat and odor as well as remove hair from the skin’s surface. miraDry is performed in the comfort of your physician’s office with immediate results and minimal downtime.*

 At the Hyperhidrosis Center at Thoracic Group, our team of surgeons and staff has years of experience in providing relief for those living with the common types of hyperhidrosis.
 Our dedicated practice offers comprehensive services, such as diagnosis and creating a treatment plan that caters to your individual needs.